Y3S1-SE-Projects/osgi-smart-port-city/README.md

 ## Getting Started - Installation

-- [] This is a basic producer and consumer application utilising the OSGi Framework.
+1. This is a basic producer and consumer application utilising the OSGi Framework.
-- [] Run all the producer bundles first before the consumer because you need to run these separately.
+2. Run all the producer bundles first before the consumer because you need to run these `separately`.
-- [] Make sure to create a new OSGi configuration for each producer bundle  when running and also select ONLY the producer bundle you want to run.
+3. Make sure to create a new OSGi configuration for each producer bundle  when running and also select ONLY the producer bundle you want to run.
-- [] For each producer press “Enter” and type “lb” to list all the bundles in order to check if your producer bundle is “ACTIVE” or not.
+4. For each producer press `Enter` and type `lb` to list all the bundles in order to check if your producer bundle is `ACTIVE` or not.
-- [] If you cannot find the bundle then use “Ctrl + f” to search by the bundle name or type “ss” and move to the top of the bundle list IDs, usually your desired    bundle would be within the top 10 IDs.
+5. If you cannot find the bundle then use `Ctrl + f` to search by the bundle name or type `ss` and move to the top of the bundle list IDs, usually your desired    bundle would be within the top 10 IDs.
-- [] Create a new OSGi configuration for the consumer bundle and run the configuration by selecting ALL the producer bundles including the consumer bundle.
+6. Create a new OSGi configuration for the consumer bundle and run the configuration by selecting ALL the producer bundles including the consumer bundle.
-- [] Repeat steps 4 and 5 and check if all bundles, producers and consumers are “ACTIVE”.
-(If they are already “ACTIVE” your application will run automatically)
+7. Repeat steps 4 and 5 and check if all bundles, producers and consumers are `ACTIVE`.
+(If they are already `ACTIVE` your application will run automatically)

 ## System Overview